jibbius/jackbarker-com-au/_posts/2017-05-08-raspberry-pi-photo-booth-2.markdown

    - a spare USB phone charger, and
    - a spare micro USB cable
  - Jumper wires
-   - Get a mix of M-M, M-F, and F-F
+   - Get a mix of {% include abbr.html abbr="M-M" full="Male-to-male" %}, {% include abbr.html abbr="M-F" full="Male-to-female" %}, and {% include abbr.html abbr="F-F" full="Female-to-female" %}
  - A momentary push button
    - Later on in the project, we will use a large arcade button w/ LED
    - If you don't have this right now, then you can proceed with a simple momentary switch button, or by just connecting and disconnecting a wire within the circuit
  - A breadboard
  - A keyboard you can borrow, and connect up to the Pi.
  - **Optional materials**:
-   - A raspberry Pi breakout breadboard<br>(you will see that I was using this in a couple of the images below.
-I should note that for this project, it's overkill and not required)
+   - A raspberry Pi breakout breadboard<br>(you will see that I was using this in a couple of the images below; but, for this project it's overkill and really not required)

 ## Preparing your Pi